 - Camera Frame Rate: The number of images per second generated by the camera.
 It is a function of camera model and user-selected settings. - Effective Frame Rate: The number of images per second received by the host computer's camera software.
 This depends on the limits of the selected interface hardware (chipset), CPU performance, and other devices and software competing for the host computer resources. - Maximum Bandwidth: The maximum rate (in bits/second or bytes/second) at which data can be reliably transferred over the interface from the camera to the host PC.
 The maximum bandwidth is a specified performance benchmark of the interface, under the assumption that the host PC is capable of receiving and handling data at that rate.
-An interface with a higher maximum bandwidth will typically support higher camera frame rates, but the choice of interface does not
+An interface with a higher maximum bandwidth will typically support higher camera frame rates, but the choice of interface does not by itself increase the frame rate of the camera.

-Recommended System Requirements Operating System Windows [®] 7, 8.1, or 10 (64 bit) Processor (CPU) ^a ≥3.0 GHz Intel Core i5, i7, or i8 Memory (RAM) ≥8 GB Hard Drive ≥500 GB (SATA) Solid State Drive (SSD) ^b Graphics Card Dedicated ^c Adapter with ≥256 MB RAM Power Supply ≥600 W Motherboard USB 3.0 (-USB) Cameras: Integrated Intel USB 3.0 Controller or One Unused PCIe x1 Slot (for Item # USB3-PCIE) Wotherboard Camera Link (-CL) Cameras: One Unused PCIe x4/x8/x16 Slot GigE (-GE) Cameras:
+Reco Recommended System Requirements Operating System Windows [®] 7, 8.1, or 10 (64 bit) Processor (CPU) ^a ≥3.0 GHz Intel Core i5, i7, or i8 Memory (RAM) ≥8 GB Hard Drive ≥500 GB (SATA) Solid State Drive (SSD) ^t Graphics Card Dedicated ^c Adapter with ≥256 MB RAM Power Supply ≥600 W Motherboard USB 3.0 (-USB) Cameras: Integrated Intel USB 3.0 Controller or One Unused PCIe x1 Slot (for Item # USB3-PCIE) GigE (-GE) Cameras: One Unused PCIe x1 Slot Connectivity USB or Internet Connectivity for Driver Installation